The Green Cross, a symbol of First Aid...

-To represent life in a spiritual sense there is no more suitable colour than green1.
-However, since it is a special colour for Muslims, green crosses are now rarely seen in a Christian context, even in places like Ireland, where green is very much a national colour2 and Catholicism is the predominant denomination.
+To represent life in a spiritual sense there is no more suitable colour than green.
+However, since it is a special colour for Muslims, green crosses are now rarely seen in a Christian context, even in places like Ireland, where green is very much a national colour and Catholicism is the predominant denomination.

 Exceptions are seen in the emblems of Baptist churches in Rwanda, who use a green cross in their group logo (AEBR), the restorationist Harpeth Community Church in Franklin, Tennessee, USA (HCC), and also the Reformed Church in America (RCA).

 Generally today, a green cross has a secular meaning and the most common use is health care.
 In particular, the green cross represents First Aid.

 Healthcare, First Aid and Environmentalism

 The Red Cross of the International Federation of Red Cross and Red Crescent Societies is an emblem protected under the Geneva Conventions Act and cannot be used without permission.
 Contrary to popular belief, the Red Cross is not a public-domain First Aid symbol.

 The International Standards Organisation recommends that a white cross on green background is used as a First Aid symbol.
 (See also the emergency services' Star of Life.)

 Green is commonly adopted by environmentalists and in 1986 one such group in Taiwan joined with liberals to form the Democratic Progressive Party (DPP).
 Their banner is a green outline of Taiwan within a white cross on a green ground.
 Part of their agenda is anti-Communism and it just so happens that on the opposite side of the colour wheel is red, the predominant colour of the flag of the People's Republic of China.